Delicious vegetarian sweet potato pancakes with spinach and ricotta. Perfect for weaning, healthy lunches and putting in lunch boxes.

 Ingredients

-- 250 g puréed sweet potato
+- 250 g sweet potato purée

-- 120 g plain/spelt flour
+- 120 g plain flour or wholemeal or spelt

-- 1 tsp baking powder
+- 1 teaspoon baking powder

 - 1 large egg

-- 50 g shredded spinach
+- 50 g spinach shredded

-- 2 tbsp ricotta
+- 2 tablespoons ricotta

-- sunflower oil for frying
+- 2 tablespoons sunflower oil for frying

 Instructions

-- Beat all the ingredients (250g sweet potato purée, 120g flour, 1 tsp baking powder, 1 large egg, 250ml milk, 50g shredded spinach and 2 tbsp ricotta) together well or place in a blender to make a really smooth batter.
+- Beat all the ingredients (250g sweet potato purée, 120g flour, 1 teaspoon baking powder, 1 large egg, 250ml milk, 50g shredded spinach and 2 tablespoon ricotta) together well or place in a blender to make a really smooth batter.

 - Heat a little sunflower oil in a frying pan over a low heat.
 Pour a little batter into the hot oil and cook over a low heat for 2-3 minutes on each side to ensure that the pancakes are cooked through.